 Approximately a third of your collagen is lost within the first five years of menopause resulting in sagging skin.
 Injecting dermal fillers is a great way to restore lost volume and maintain a youthful look.

-Tip: View our results page to learn more about how a filler treatment can benefit you.
+Tip: Take a look at our before & after gallery to learn how a filler treatment can benefit you.